 I’m not suggesting that it’s possible, or even desirable, to put a positive spin on tragic or horrific events.
 But if you find yourself feeling overwhelmed by all of the minor, daily hassles that characterize most of our lives, reframing can be a powerful way of mitigating the impact of that stress.

 The good news about reframing is that it gives us a measure of control over how we respond to the stressful events of life.
-As I mentioned above, a sense of loss of control is one of the four key factors that drive our response to stress, so anything that we can do to improve this sense of control can have a profound effect.

 Here are five tools that you can use to reframe stressful experiences.

-- Question your thoughts.
 Recognize that your thoughts about the stressful event are just thoughts—they aren’t real, and you don’t have to believe them.
 Ask yourself whether your thoughts are really true and accurate, or whether they are just a perception or belief.

-- Embrace a threat as a challenge.
 Ask yourself if there is a seed of opportunity or growth in the stressful event.
 For example, if you’ve just been diagnosed with a chronic illness, can you use that event as a way of giving yourself permission to take better care of yourself?

-- Expand your time horizon.
 Ask yourself whether what you’re upset about will matter in a month, a year, or a decade.
 Even more powerful is the “rocking chair test.”
 Imagine yourself at 100 years old, in a rocking chair, reflecting on your life.
 Will this event matter?
 Will you even remember it at all?

-- Increase your sense of control.
 We can’t control everything, and trying to do that is a recipe for suffering (both for you and for those around you!).
 That said, research has shown that it is our sense of control, rather than actually being in control, that determines how strongly stress impacts us.
 Focusing your attention on the things that you can influence, finding creative solutions, and making a list of resources you can draw on or people you can ask for help can increase your sense of control and minimize the effect that the stressful event has on you.

-- Recognize that not all stress is harmful.
 When I first started to do a lot of public speaking, I interpreted the faster heartbeat, damp hands, and shakiness I felt before going up on stage as “anxiety.”
 Over time, I learned to see those symptoms simply as an expression of the energy, excitement, and anticipation I was feeling—as something positive, rather than negative.
 Just changing how I perceived the meaning of these sensations completely altered my experience of them.

 The tools above can be powerful allies in stressful situations, but they all depend upon one thing: your capacity to stay present in a difficult situation.